Internal Family Systems (IFS) or Parts Work Therapy can help you be kinder to yourself.

 Have you ever felt torn or stuck?

-“I want to make a career change, but I’m scared.”
+“I really need a career change, but I’m scared.”

-“I’m not happy in my relationship, but I don’t want to be alone.”
+“I’m unhappy in my relationship, but I don’t want to be alone.”

-“I’m so exhausted, but I can’t stop working.
+“I’m so exhausted, but I can’t stop.
 It has to be my best!”

 Intro to Internal Family System (IFS) or Parts Work Therapy